There are affiliate links in this post. As an Amazon Associate I earn from qualifying purchases. Please refer to my Disclosure Policy for details.

-Did you know that you can raise money for charities and socially conscious organizations – just by working out?
+Did you know that you can fundraise for charities and socially conscious organizations – just by working out?

-5 SmartPhone Apps That Help You Raise Funds for Social Good
+5 SmartPhone Apps That Help You Raise Funds for Charities

 The ingenuity of some people just really impresses me.
 I recently found out that there is a smartphone app that will fundraise for animal organizations every time I walk my dog!
 You know, that’s something I do several times a day – every day.
 What an easy way to do some good for my favorite charitable organizations!

 I love the idea that I can do some social good while doing my body good.

 It’s also a great motivator when I don’t feel like taking that extra lap around the block (“the puppies in the shelter are counting on me!”)